Bricksquad-1017/portfolio-website/README.md

 ## Contact

-You can reach me at [cervantes.miguel1017@icloud.com][contactEmail] for any questions or collaboration opportunities.
+You can reach me at [cervantes.miguel1017@icloud.com](mailto:cervantes.miguel1017@icloud.com) for any questions or collaboration opportunities.

-[contactEmail]: mailto:cervantes.miguel1017@icloud.com